bladetyr/bladetyr/README.md

 ### Welcome :]
 Hi, I'm Blade!
 I'm a (former) senior computer science student with a concentration in cybersecurity.
+I also used to teach Python to college students.
 I am now a current software engineer who makes a lot of scripts and data visualization tools.
 If you're here, you'll find a lot of my for-fun repositories with some old classwork mixed in.
 I try to make all of my work accessible for as many people as possible.
 If there's anything I can do to make my software or websites more accessible to you, please feel free to open an issue in the repo; I'd be happy to fix it up.

 My business site/resume is [here](https://bladetyr.github.io/) and my personal blog site is [here](https://bladetyr.neocities.org/).